NerdUser123/daily-engineering-log/README.md

 # Daily Engineering Log 🚀

-A daily public log of learning, building, and experimenting with engineering concepts across web, app, backend, AI, systems, and infrastructure.
+A daily public log of learning, building, and experimenting with engineering concepts across web, app, backend, AI, systems, iot, and infrastructure.
 This repository is a lightweight public log of my daily learning and experimentation across software engineering domains.